zwilder/zwilder.github.io/src/content/posts/2018-07-02-The-Roguelike-Tutorial-Week3.md

 to the walls.
 I'm not sure if this is really cool or not yet.
 Speaking of enemies, this dungeon is getting a little lonely!
 Time to start working on some adversaries...

+Here is the source code for [Part 4](https://github.com/zwilder/Barbarian/tree/Part_4)!